MLeidel/Pta/README.md

 * brace and paren matching
   * Most programming languages work with braces { } to define blocks of code.
 Alt-q attempts to match the brace next to the cursor,       which will select the block of code between the open and closing symbol.
 * simplified Zen coding capabilities
-  * By selecting text and pressing Alt-z the text acts as a key to find and insert text (markup or code) from a JSON table.
+  * By selecting text and pressing Alt-z the text acts as a key to find and insert text (markup or code) from a JSON file.
+The JSON array currently contains only 7 commands.
+This can be completely changed and greatly expanded.
   * Alt-a will prompt for a tag name and then surround selected text

 key | action